 CagA (Cytotoxin-Associated Gene A)

-• CagA is a protein that is encoded by the cagA gene in certain Helicobacter pylori.
-Such Helicobacter pylori are described as cagA-positive Helicobacter pylori (Type I).
+• CagA (Cytotoxin-Associated Gene A) is a protein encoded by the cagA gene found in specific strains of Helicobacter pylori, which are referred to as cagA-positive Helicobacter pylori (Type I Helicobacter pylori strains).

-• CagA-positive Helicobacter pylori are associated with severe clinical outcomes.
+• CagA-positive Helicobacter pylori strains are associated with severe clinical outcomes.

-• CagA is transported to host cells (gastric epithelial cells) by Type 4 secretory system (T4SS) by CagA-positive Helicobacter pylori strains.
+• CagA is transported into host gastric epithelial cells by the Type 4 secretory system (T4SS) of CagA-positive Helicobacter pylori strains.

-• Once inside the host cells, CagA is localized to the host cell membrane.
-It may also undergo tyrosine phosphorylation by host kinases (Src and Abl family of tyrosine kinases).
+• Once inside the host cells, CagA is localized to the host cell membrane and can undergo tyrosine phosphorylation by host kinases, including the Src and Abl family of tyrosine kinases.

-• Both phosphorylated and unphosphorylated CagA are shown to interact with several host proteins which can lead to severe dysregulation of signaling pathways and physiology of host cells.
+• Both phosphorylated and unphosphorylated CagA are known to interact with several host proteins, which can lead to severe dysregulation of signaling pathways and the physiology of host cells.

-• One of the host proteins SH2 domain-containing phosphatase SHP-2 has been shown to be necessary for the induction of Hummingbird phenotype in gastric epithelial cell line AGS.
+• One of the host proteins, SH2 domain-containing phosphatase SHP-2, has been shown to be necessary for the induction of the Hummingbird phenotype in the gastric epithelial cell line AGS.

 REFERENCES